suncoast-devs/handbook/lessons/full-stack-build-an-app/25-stars.md

 }
 ```

-We can then use Visual Studio Code's refactor to move the `Stars` to it's own
+We can then use Visual Studio Code's refactor to move the `Stars` to its own
 file.
-This will create the file in the `pages` folder.
-Since this component
+The file will be in the `pages` folder.
+Since this component doesn't
-doesn't represent a page we should move it to the `components` folder meant for
+represent a page, we should move it to the `components` folder meant for
 reusable components.

 Now we can do a similar refactoring in the `Restaurant.jsx` file.
-First remove
+First, remove
 the computation variables and then replace the `<span>` used for showing the
 stars, importing the `stars` component.